koajs/koa-hbs/README.md

 _koa-hbs_ does not support asynchronous helpers.
 No, really - just load your data before rendering a view.
 This helps on performance and separation of concerns in your app.

-### Disable template caching
-Add a new option `disableCache` for support this feature, but for performance reasons remember turn off this option for production environment.

 ## Handlebars Version